More about the English Lakes

 Privately owned and open occassionally under the National Garden Scheme.
 A Japanese style bridge and beautiful water gardens are the high spots of this delightful garden in the limestone belt between Milnthorp and Arnside, south of Kendal.

-is well worthy of a visit on a quiet morning or late afternoon.
-Wordsworth had
+and honeysuckle is well worthy of a visit on a quiet morning or late afternoon.

-less time for what he called 'exotics' of the garden.
-Hence the garden features
+Wordsworth had less time for what he called 'exotics' of the garden.
+Hence the

-such native dlights as Cowslips, primroses, sweet peas, foxgloves, yew trees
+garden features such native dlights as Cowslips, primroses, sweet peas, foxgloves,

 Eskdale Japanese garden....

 Nestled in a small wood called Giggle Alley, in Eskdale, a Japanese Garden (Seen right) had lain largely neglected since its sale in 1949.
-But over the past few years the Forestry Commission has teamed up with local volunteers to rescue it.
+Recent restoration appears to have halted and the garden is now overgrown.

 Privately owned but open to visitors under the National Garden Scheme.
 Located just north of Chapel Stile village on the Amblesdie to Langdale road.
 Acers and rhododendrons envelope paths through mature woodland with dramatic backdrops of the Lakeland fells.